explosion-mental/wallust/README.md

 #### Variables and Methods
 - `{wallpaper}`: The full path to the current wallpaper.
+- `{alpha}`: displays 100, this is here to be compatible with pywal templates.
 - `{var}`: Output the color in `hex`.
 - `{var.rgb}`: Output the color in `rgb`.
 - `{var.rgba}`: Output the color in `rgba`.